xenonview-com/view-js-sdk/README.md

 <br/>

 ## What's New <a id='whats-new'></a>
+* v0.1.36 - introduce startVariant to clear previous and start with this one
 * v0.1.35 - introduce addVariant to not clear previous
 * v0.1.34 - autoattribution doesn't add null for random query param.
 * v0.1.33 - autoattribution doesn't clear previous variants